 Just like SAT and ACT fee waivers, these college fee waivers allow you to send off your applications for free.
 This guide will go over how you can qualify for and use college application fee waivers; it'll also review how much college apps usually cost and how much you can save with fee waivers.

 How Much Do College Applications Cost?

 Fee waivers can be a huge help, but they aren't available to everyone.
-Fee waivers are given only to students and families who qualify.
+Generally, fee waivers are only given to students and families who qualify.
 This can include international students as well.
-Read on to learn if you're eligible.
+Read on to learn whether you're eligible!

 So eligible.
 How about you?

 First off, it merits saying that your fee waivers are actually fee waiver requests.
 Ultimately, each of your colleges must approve your request.
-For the most part, colleges will approve if you have your school counselor's or another designated official's signature.
+For the most part, colleges will approve them if you have your school counselor's or another designated official's signature.

-There are a few pieces of criteria that must apply for you to be eligible for fee waivers.
+There are a few criteria that must apply for you to be eligible for fee waivers.
 They're actually the same guidelines that apply to getting an SAT or ACT fee waiver.
-If you already got an SAT or ACT fee waiver, therefore, then you should be automatically eligible for college application fee waivers.
+If you already got an SAT or ACT fee waiver, you should automatically be eligible for college application fee waivers.
 If you're using the Common Application and/or the Coalition Application, or your admission test of choice was the SAT, then the process should be especially easy.

-- You're enrolled in or eligible for the Federal Free or Reduced Price Lunch program.
+- You're enrolled in or eligible for the Federal Free or Reduced Price Lunch program

-- Your family income meets the Income Eligibility Guidelines set by the USDA Food and Nutrition Service*.
+- Your family income meets the Income Eligibility Guidelines set by the USDA Food and Nutrition Service*

-- Your family receives public assistance.
+- Your family receives public assistance

-- You're a ward of the state or an orphan.
+- You're a ward of the state or an orphan

 *For most states, the Income Eligibility Guidelines are as follows: